vapor/docs/3.0/docs/auth/api.md

 For each model / authentication method you use, you will add one middleware to your application.
 All of this package's middlewares are composable, meaning you can add multiple middlewares to one route and they will work together.
 If one middleware fails to authorize a user, it will simply forward the request for the next middleware to try.

-If you would like to ensure that a certain model's authentication has succeeded _before_ running your route, you must add an instance of [`GuardMiddleware`](#fixme).
+If you would like to ensure that a certain model's authentication has succeeded _before_ running your route, you must add an instance of [`GuardAuthenticationMiddleware`](https://api.vapor.codes/auth/latest/Authentication/Classes/GuardAuthenticationMiddleware.html).

 ### Model